Khost District

-Khost (Matun) District (خوست ولسوالۍ) is situated in the central and eastern part of Khost Province, Afghanistan.
-The district center is the town of Khost.
-Khost Airfield is situated 2 mi southeast of the town of Khost.
+Khost District (خوست ولسوالۍ), historically known as Matun, is a municipality situated in the central and southeastern part of Khost Province in Afghanistan.
+It has an estimated population of 170,615 people.
+The cit of Khost is within the district.
+Shaikh Zayed University is located to the northwest of the city, and Khost International Airport is situated about 15 km to the southwest in the neighboring Mandozayi District.
+The main road in the district is the Khost-Gardez Highway.

 History

-Nader Shah era

-When Nader Shah was a general, he was responsible for putting down an uprising in the district, where the locals had rebelled against the Amir due to heavy taxation and robbery.

-British era

 On 2 January 1879, General Roberts entered Matun from Hazir Pir in the Kurram valley, with a small armed contingent.
 The intent was to pacify the district, which was described as "an unsophisticated country where the revenue had hitherto been collected in copper."

-Soviet–Afghan War

-During the Soviet–Afghan War, the mujahideen guerrillas, blockaded Khost District, cutting off all lines of communication.
-The Soviets were forced to respond with Operation Magistral in 1987 to reopen the Khost–Gardez Road and bring relief to the District.
-Khost District was the scene of intense fighting in 1987, with over 1,500 guerrillas and one American adviser killed by DRA troops, according to Tass, the official Soviet news agency.
+During the Soviet–Afghan War, the Afghan mujahideen blockaded Khost District, cutting off all lines of communication.
+The Soviets were forced to respond with Operation Magistral in 1987 to reopen the Khost–Gardez Highway and bring relief to the District.
+Khost District was the scene of intense fighting in 1987, with over 1,500 mujahideen and one American adviser killed by DRA troops, according to Tass, the official Soviet news agency.